laravel/docs/billing.md

 <a name="subscription-quantity"></a>
 ### Subscription Quantity

-Sometimes subscriptions are affected by "quantity".
+Sometimes subscriptions are affected by "quantity."
 For example, your application might charge $10 per month **per user** on an account.
 To easily increment or decrement your subscription quantity, use the `incrementQuantity` and `decrementQuantity` methods:

     $user = User::find(1);